hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 By default, DNS is served from port 53.
 On most operating systems, this requires elevated privileges.
-Instead of running Consul with an administrative or root account, it is possible to instead forward appropriate queries to Consul, running on an unprivileged port, from another DNS server.
+Instead of running Consul with an administrative or root account, it is possible to instead forward appropriate queries to Consul, running on an unprivileged port, from another DNS server or port redirect.

 In this guide, we will demonstrate forwarding from [BIND](https://www.isc.org/downloads/bind/) as well as [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and [iptables](http://www.netfilter.org/).
-For the sake of simplicity, BIND and Consul are running on the same machine in this example, but this is only required for iptables.
+For the sake of simplicity, BIND and Consul are running on the same machine in this example.
+For iptables the rules must be set on the same host as the Consul instance and relay hosts should not be on the same host or the redirects will intercept the traffic.

 It is worth mentioning that, by default, Consul does not resolve DNS records outside the `.consul.` zone unless the